 Article V. Officers

-Section A. The SSA shall have a President, Vice-President,
+Section A. The SSCA shall have a President, Vice-President,

 Secretary, Treasurer, Public Relations Officer and Faculty Advisor.